Taiwan's Foxconn calls Sino-U.S. trade spat a 'tech war'

 “What they are fighting is not really a trade war, it’s a tech war.
 A tech war is also a manufacturing war,” he said.

-Foxconn is formally known as Hon Hai Precision Industry Co Ltd (2317.TW).
-It employs over a million workers and has clients including Apple Inc (AAPL.O).
+Foxconn is formally known as Hon Hai Precision Industry Co Ltd. It employs over a million workers and has clients including Apple Inc.

 Analysts have said a Sino-U.S. trade war could disrupt supply chains for the technology and auto industries - sectors heavily reliant on outsourced components such as those supplied by Foxconn - and derail growth for the global economy.